Skip to main content

 “Brands that focus on keeping customers around after the holiday season see higher CLTV and expand their customer base beyond this season surge,” says Annette Snow, manager of partnerships at Stamped.io.

-Snow shares a few ways to leverage loyalty during BFCM: “Give new customers a generous points bonus for signing up to your loyalty program, implement a referral program before Cyber Weekend, and include point updates in your emails to increase the likelihood that existing customers make a purchase with you during the holiday season.”
+Snow shares a few ways to leverage loyalty during BFCM: “Give new customers a generous points bonus for signing up to your loyalty program, implement a referral program before BFCM, and include points updates in your emails to increase the likelihood that existing customers make a purchase with you during the holiday season.”

 Shopping for friends and family can be overwhelming, especially when there are endless choices at hand.
 If your store offers multiple products, gift guides can help shoppers reach a decision quicker—and improve the chances their decision will be to buy from your brand.

-The weeks leading up to BFCM are a great time to address lapsed customers before BFCM.
+The weeks leading up to BFCM are a great time to win back lapsed customers.

-Your core email marketing automations are putting in the work all year long to keep making you money while you sleep, eat, and work on other parts of your marketing strategy.
+Your core email marketing automations (welcome series, cart reminders, browse and post-purchase follow-ups, etc.) are putting in the work all year long to keep making you money while you sleep, eat, and work on other parts of your marketing and CRM strategy.

-While these workflows typically require little maintenance, it’s smart to take a second look around large sales events like Black Friday.
+While these flows typically require little maintenance, it’s smart to take a second look around large sales events like Black Friday.

 “Be sure to create a version of your core email flows, such as your welcome email series and cart abandonment emails, with your BFCM discount to re-emphasize your sale,” suggests Magan Le, senior email and lifecycle marketing manager at Bolt.